Discover Clusters and Use Cluster Profiles

 If you select On your network, you see a new window.
-Select this option if your clusters use a MATLAB Job Scheduler or Microsoft Windows HPC server.
+Select this option if your clusters use a MATLAB Job Scheduler, Microsoft® Windows® HPC server or other third-party scheduler cluster.
 As clusters are discovered, they populate a list for your selection.
 If you already have a profile for any of the listed clusters, those profile names are included in the list.
 If you want to create a new profile for one of the discovered clusters, select the name of the cluster you want to use, and select Next.
 The subsequent dialog box lets you choose if you want to set the created profile as your default.
 This option is not supported in MATLAB Online.

-If you select On Amazon EC2, you search for clusters running on Amazon EC2.
+If you select On MathWorks Cloud Center, you search for clusters running on Cloud Center.
 To access these clusters, you must provide your MathWorks Account login information.

 Requirements for Cluster Discovery

-Cluster discovery is supported only for MATLAB Job Schedulers, Microsoft® Windows® HPC Server, and Amazon EC2 cloud clusters.
+Cluster discovery is supported for MATLAB Job Schedulers, Microsoft Windows HPC server clusters, other third-party scheduler clusters, and MathWorks Cloud Center clusters.
 If you need to integrate your scheduler with MATLAB Parallel Server, or create a cluster profile for a different supported scheduler, see Get Started with MATLAB Parallel Server (MATLAB Parallel Server).
 The following requirements apply to cluster discovery:

 MATLAB Job Scheduler — MATLAB Job Scheduler clusters support two different means of discovery: